zype/zype.github.io/_site/api_docs/segments.md

 Parameter | Function | Type
 --------- | -------- | ----
 segment | A set of key value pairs that describe the segment.
-Example: segment[description]=description. | Hash description | The description for the video segment | String start | The point in the video where the segment begins | Integer end | The point in the video where the segment ends | Integer
+Example: segment[description]=description | Hash description | The description for the video segment | String start | The point in the video where the segment begins | Integer end | The point in the video where the segment ends | Integer